[Last updated: July 2]

 As we enter our first COVID-19 season, we’ve had to make a few changes to Highland’s operations.
-We’ll be keeping this page up-to-date with the all of the details as we figure out which changes are working well and which need more attention.
+We’ll be keeping this page up-to-date with the all of the details.
 If you don’t find the answers you need here, please feel free to reach out to us at email@example.com and we’ll get back to you as soon as possible.

-Remember you will need a mask to visit the park!
+Remember you must have a mask to visit the park!

 How do I get my pass?

 If you are not a season pass holder, you must reserve a day pass online in advance.
 Day passes can be reserved here.
 Only a limited number of passes will be available each day.
 We have been selling out most Fridays, Saturdays, and Sundays, so make sure you plan ahead!

 Season pass holders do not need to reserve a spot ahead of time.
 You can purchase a season pass online here.

 When you arrive at the mountain, check in at the Welcome Center (pictured above).
 You must be wearing a mask to enter the building.
 Cones are placed outside and there are stickers on the floor inside to keep visitors six feet apart.
 In order to minimize contact, staff will also be asking you to put your wristband on yourself.